microsoft/vscode-docs/api/extension-guides/chat.md

 ### Register follow-up requests

 After each chat request, VS Code invokes follow-up providers to get suggested follow-up questions to show to the user.
-The user can select the follow-up question to send it to the chat.
-Follow-up questions are options for the user on how to take the conversation further.
+The user can then select the follow-up question, and immediately send it to the chat extension.
+Follow-up questions can provide inspiration to the user to take the conversation further, or to discover more capabilities of the chat extension.

 The following code snippet shows how to register follow-up requests in a chat extension: